usarmydoc/WSI-AI/README.md

 # Medical-Grade AI for Multi-Tissue WSI Damage Scoring

+## ⚠️ **IMPORTANT: RESEARCH/TESTING VERSION ONLY**

+**🚨 MEDICAL DISCLAIMER: This is a research prototype and testing framework only.
+This system has NOT been trained on real medical data and is NOT validated for clinical use.
+Do not use for actual medical diagnosis or patient care.**

+### 🧪 **Current Status:**
+- **Research Framework**: Architecture and evaluation pipeline only
+- **Synthetic Data**: Uses computer-generated test data, not real WSI images
+- **No Clinical Training**: Model has not been trained on actual patient data
+- **Not FDA Approved**: Not intended for diagnostic use
+- **Academic Purpose**: For research, education, and framework development only

+---

-A comprehensive deep learning system for scoring tissue damage (0-9) in Whole Slide Images (WSIs) across lung, kidney, heart, liver, and bowel tissues.
+A comprehensive deep learning framework for developing tissue damage scoring systems in Whole Slide Images (WSIs) across lung, kidney, heart, liver, and bowel tissues.

 ## 🏥 Medical Research Grade Features